 a georeferenced rectangular grid with geodetic coordinates, with the X-axis directed eastward, the Y-axis directed northward, and uniform spacing of points in each direction.
 Spacing units are degrees of arc.
-Compare to irregular grid.

 sea surface

 a two-dimensional (in the horizontal plane) field representing the air-sea interface, with high-frequency fluctuations such as wind waves and swell, but not astronomical tides, filtered out.